HaedronResearch/TimeBars.jl/RATIONALE.md

 Below `TimeSeriesBar` there is `TimeTypeBar` which does imply a `Dates.TimeType` is part of the indexing values.

-## Using SeriesBars
+## Using TimeBars
-To use these types, you subtype one of these abstract types and define the `ArrayBars.index` method for your subtype.
+To use these types, you subtype one of these abstract types and define the `TimeBars.index` method for your subtype.
 Of course you may define or override methods for your subtype.
 A simple example is in `src/bar/concrete/ohlc.jl`.

 ## Single and Multi Index
 For a single index bar series, `index` is simple to define; it is just returns the index column.